AnaTomomi/externalfactors_on_functionalconnectivity/docs/preprocess_wristband_data.md

 ## Preprocessing steps
 1. Download the data from the empatica cloud system, following their instructions.
 The script step2_download_empatica.sh can be used.
 Note that the AWS configuration needs to be done beforehand.
 After, the first path in the code needs to be changed.
 2. run the script ./src/preprocess/behavioral/step3_organize_empatica.py PATH SAVEPATH, where PATH is the path up until the daily folders from empatica start, and SAVEPATH is the path where the new files will be created.
-This script will create one file per day.
+This script will create one file per day, merging the different measurements in one table.
 3. run the script ./src/preprocess/behavioral/step4_aggregate_empatica.py PATH SAVEPATH, where PATH is the path where all the empatica files are, and SAVEPATH is the path where the new files will be created.
+This script will compute basic statistics on the different measurements and aggregate the data per day.

 # Quality check
 The wristband quality check is the percentage of data loss within a day.